AdaptiveMotorControlLab/CEBRA/docs/source/usage.rst

 Displaying the temperature
 """"""""""""""""""""""""""

 :py:attr:`~.CEBRA.temperature` has the largest effect on the visualization of the embedding.
 Hence it might be interesting to check its evolution when ``temperature_mode=auto``.
+We recommend only using `auto` if you have first explored the `constant` setting.

 To that extend, you can use the function :py:func:`~.plot_temperature`.